-" Drum-sticks !" he wrote on the slate.
+- "Drum-sticks!" he wrote on the slate.

-"But you have none !"
+- "But you have none!"
 I said.

-"I have materialized a pair," he said.
+- "I have materialized a pair," he answered.

 "Can you show them?"

 Rapped: "Yes!"

 "Will you?"

-"Yes !" by raps.
+"Yes!" by raps.

 In a few seconds a pair of drum-sticks, about onefourth the usual size, were projected four inches through the aperture.
-I requested him to show them entire; but he wrote, "Can't do it !"
+I requested him to show them entire; but he wrote, "Can't do it!"

 I then obtained a ring from Mrs. Hollis, with a diamond set, and put it on my finger.
 Holding it in front of the aperture about four inches, I said, "Can you take it off?"
 The hand of the spirit took hold of the ring with its thumb and two fingers, and, by dint of wriggling and pulling, succeeded in getting it off.
-In a few seconds the spirit-hand appeared with the ring on the index-finger.
-It was shown several times, and then appeared held in the fingers; seeing which, I extended my hand, when the spirit replaced it upon my finger, with considerable of an effort.
-I wanted to remove the ring from the spirit's finger, and asked if I might do it.
+In a few seconds the spirit-hand appeared with the ring on the index finger.
+After this, it was shown several times, and then held between the thumb and finger; seeing which, I extended my hand.
+The spirit then, with considerable effort, replaced it on my finger.
+I wanted to remove the ring from the spirit's finger, and asked if I might do so.
 He wrote:

-"I can not explain the law forbidding it; but to allow your request would destroy my power for the remainder of the evening !"
+"I can not explain the law forbidding it; but to grant your request would destroy my power for the remainder of the evening!"